-BIM enhances communication patterns by providing improved project model visualization, flexible communication modes as well as allowing project stakeholders to interact with the project model via the touch screen.
-Subsequently, this minimizes the risk of errors in managing clients’ expectations that is usually caused by miscommunication.
+BIM enhances communication patterns by providing improved project model visualization, and flexible communication modes as well as allowing project stakeholders to interact with the project model via the touch screen.
+Subsequently, this minimizes the risk of errors in managing clients’ expectations that are usually caused by miscommunication.

 5).
 Promotes sustainable collaboration

 The use of BIM extends beyond the project planning phase down to the execution and monitoring phase all the way down to the project closeout phase.
-It is employed throughout the life cycle of the project and is even being used post-project by the building maintenance department for subsequent building maintenance and management.
+It is employed throughout the project’s life cycle and is even being used post-project by the building maintenance department for subsequent building maintenance and management.

-BIM offers an unmatchable work-sharing environment that is controlled with the creation of the perfect work flow of a project, one where the beginning and end of each tasks of each team is clearly defined completed activities are reviewed in groups, coordination of project deliverables, quality management, issue management are properly enhanced.
+BIM offers an unmatchable work-sharing environment that is controlled with the creation of the perfect workflow of a project, one where the beginning and end of each task of each team are clearly defined completed activities are reviewed in groups, coordination of project deliverables, quality management, issue management are properly enhanced.

 6).
 Supports the existence of virtual teams